BitMEX/api-connectors/auto-generated/csharp/docs/UserApi.md

 <a name="userwallettransfer"></a>
 # **UserWalletTransfer**
-> Transaction UserWalletTransfer (string currency, decimal? amount, double? targetAccountId, double? fromAccountId = null)
+> Transaction UserWalletTransfer (string currency, long? amount, double? targetAccountId, double? fromAccountId = null)

 Execute a transfer to a paired account.